All Episodes

 What do you think is going to happen now?

-Because you've had in-depth experience with these individuals and the reality of how many of them are have secreted themselves into this administration.
+Because you've had in-depth experience with these individuals and the reality of how many of them have secreted themselves into this administration.

-What what's your prediction?
+What's your prediction?

 What's going to happen now with the Muslim Brotherhood?

-Uh I think that the Trump administration will have a laser-like focus.
+I think that the Trump administration will have a laser-like focus.

-Um what we've seen is the Muslim Brotherhood hijack so many of our decisions over the past several years.
+What we've seen is the Muslim Brotherhood hijack so many of our decisions over the past several years.

-And I think what's gonna happen right now in the immediate near term is they're gonna modulate their message and try and get in with the Trump administration over time, they'll find that ineffective.
+And I think what's going to happen right now in the immediate near term is they're going to modulate their message and try and get in with the Trump administration.

-And we could see them either recede, you know, from the political scene here for a while, or more likely line up with the folks like in your last segment, these left with the hard left Marxist elements, and we're already starting to see that on the campuses around the United States.
+And we could see them either recede from the political scene here for a while or more likely line up with the folks like in your last segment, these hard left Marxist elements.

-Dr. Gorka.
+Dr. Gorka?

-Quote a certain individual called Rich Higgins, who I worked with at National Defense University, when the enemy gets to control what you're allowed to say about them, they're already winning.
+To quote a certain individual called Rich Higgins, who I worked with at National Defense University, when the enemy gets to control what you're allowed to say about them, they're already winning.

-Well, that changes on January twentieth.
+Well, that changes on January 20th.

 The censorship, the ideologically driven perversion of the intelligence cycle under the Obama administration will end when the new sheriff arrives, and that's Donald Trump.

-Look at his speeches, look at the Pennsylvania Philly speech, look at the Gettysburg speech.
+Look at the Pennsylvania Philly speech.

-We are going to talk truthfully about the enemy, about the ideology of global jihadism, and everybody that propagates it, starting with the Muslim Brotherhood.
+We are going to talk truthfully about the enemy, about the ideology of global jihadism and everybody that propagates it, starting with the Muslim Brotherhood.

 This will be a very, very different White House.